Birational geometry of moduli space of del Pezzo pairs: Introduction

-In this above diagram (\ref{diah}) and (\ref{diau}), $\sh(L)$ is a locally symmetric variety of orthogonal type induced by a lattice $L$.
-See Definition \ref{defA}, Definition \ref{1stmv} etc, for example, $\sh(A_n)$ is locally symmetric variety given by lattice $(E_7\oplus A_n)^\perp_{\II}$.
-The dotted map means that there is a modification for the wall-crossing of $\cF(s)$ at this locus.
+In the above diagram (\ref{diah}) and (\ref{diau}), $\sh(L)$ is the locally symmetric variety of orthogonal type induced by a lattice $L$.
+See Definition \ref{defA}, Definition \ref{1stmv} etc for the precise choice of $L$.
+For example, if $L=A_n$, $\sh(A_n)$ is the locally symmetric variety given by the lattice $(E_7\oplus A_n)^\perp_{\II}$.
+From the computation of the pullback of the $\bQ$-divisor $\Delta(s)$ along the tower $\sh(A)$ carried out in \S \ref{arithpred}, we predict that the walls are located at the image of $\sh(L) \rightarrow \cF$ for $L$ in the Table (\ref{diah}) and (\ref{diau}) above.
+Typically, these $L$ are chosen via the principle of ADE type lattice embedding $A_n \hookrightarrow A_{n+1}$, $D_n \hookrightarrow D_{n+1}$ etc, see \S \ref{arith} for more explanations.
+The dotted map indicates a modification occurs in the wall-crossing of $\cF(s)$ at this locus.

-\begin{thm} The class group of $P_8^\ast$ with $\bQ$- coefficient has basis $\lambda, H_h,H_u$ where $\lambda$ is the Hodge line bundle and $H_h,H_u$ are reduced Heegener divisors (see Definition \ref{Heegner}).
+\begin{thm} Notations as above, the class group of $P_8^\ast$ with $\bQ$-coefficient has a basis $\lambda, H_h,H_u$.
 Moreover, there is a Borcherds relation